rromank/interview-questions/transactions.md

 ---

 ### Default proxy mode and fully initialized proxy
 In proxy mode (which is the default), only external method calls coming in through the proxy are intercepted.
-This means that self-invocation, in effect, a method within the target object calling another method of the target object, will not lead to an actual transaction at runtime even if the invoked method is marked with `@Transactiona`l.
+This means that self-invocation, in effect, a method within the target object calling another method of the target object, will not lead to an actual transaction at runtime even if the invoked method is marked with `@Transactional`.
 Also, the proxy must be fully initialized to provide the expected behaviour so you should not rely on this feature in your initialization code, i.e.` @PostConstruct`.

+---

+### @Transactional settings
+The `@Transactional` annotation is metadata that specifies that an interface, class, or method must have transactional semantics; for example, "*start a brand new read-only transaction when this method is invoked, suspending any existing transaction*".
+The default `@Transactional` settings are as follows:

+* Propagation setting is `PROPAGATION_REQUIRED`.
+* Isolation level is `ISOLATION_DEFAULT`.
+* Transaction is read/write.
+* Transaction timeout defaults to the default timeout of the underlying transaction system, or to none if timeouts are not supported.
+* Any `RuntimeExceptio`n triggers rollback, and any checked `Exception` does not.